theonize/Currier/Gloss/Jonah/Jonah 1.md

 12) Jonah would not commit suicide, he asked to be thrown in.

 13) Rowing harder never solves the problem, God solves the problem (v.
 15)

+16) How ironic that the pagan sailors actually feared Yahweh and Jonah did not...though he said so.